 Our Baby: Lesbian Couples Partner to Make Babies with Reciprocal IVF at our San Antonio Fertility Center

 Drs.
 Munch and Hudson make baby dreams come true for LGBT couples throughout South Texas thanks to new and innovative family building methods.
 This is especially exciting for lesbian couples that want to share a biological connection with the new baby in their lives.
-Reciprocal IVF gives both partners the opportunity to be physically involved in building their family.
+Reciprocal IVF gives both partners the opportunity to be physically involved in building their family, making it a popular lesbian family building option.

 Both Partners Play an Essential Role with Reciprocal IVF